dagger/dagger/docs/current/api/254103-build-custom-client.md

 - The result of the query is a JSON object, which is processed and printed to the output device.

 :::info
-The API endpoint URL for the GraphQL client is not statically defined, but must be retrieved at run-time from the special `DAGGER_SESSION_URL` environment variable.
+The API endpoint and the auth token for the GraphQL client are not statically defined, they must be retrieved at run-time from the special `DAGGER_SESSION_URL` and `DAGGER_SESSION_TOKEN` environment variables.
 This is explained in more detail in the next section.
 :::

 ## Step 3: Run the API client